JetBrains/kotlin-web-site/docs/topics/using-builders-with-builder-inference.md

 } // result has the List<String> type inferred
 ```

-After the postponed type variable gets assigned to a variable of the `String` type, builder inference gets information
+After the postponed type variable gets assigned to a variable of the `String` type, builder inference gets the information
 that `x` is a subtype of `String`.
 This assignment is the last statement in the builder lambda, so the builder inference
 analysis ends with the result of inferring the type argument `E` into `String`.

 Note that you can always call `equals()`, `hashCode()`, and `toString()` functions with a postponed type variable as a
 receiver.

 ### Contributing to builder inference results

-Builder inference can collect different flavors of type information that contributes to the analysis result.
+Builder inference can collect different varieties of type information that contribute to the analysis result.
 It considers:
-* Calling methods on a lambda's receiver that use a type parameter's type:
+* Calling methods on a lambda's receiver that use the type parameter's type:
   ```kotlin
   val result = buildList {
       // Type argument is inferred into String based on the passed "value" argument